2021 Texas power crisis: Legislation

 In March 2021, the Texas State Legislature introduced a package of bills that would put measures in place to prevent a future power outage in extreme temperatures.
 House Bill 11 defined extreme weather conditions to provide a guideline for regulators and industry to design around, and House Bill 14 would create the Texas Supply Chain Security and Mapping Committee to prioritize energy needs during extreme weather, but neither bill passed.

 In May, the Legislature approved House Bill 4492, which sets up a loan plan for power companies but which excluded direct credits for consumers, and Senate Bill 3, which includes a requirement of certain gas facilities to weatherize.
 SB 3 limited weatherization requirements to "critical" facilities and excluded an amendment to provide grants for backup power at health care facilities.
 The original version of the bill would have fined facilities that failed to weatherize, hired a hundred inspectors to ensure compliance, and created a committee to determine the most important gas facilities to power plants, but these provisions were removed by the Texas House of Representatives.
-Democratic proposals required energy conservation, increase penalties for failing to weatherize, and require progress within six months of enactment were excluded.
+Democratic proposals to require energy conservation, increase penalties for failing to weatherize, and require progress within six months of enactment were excluded.
 Governor Abbott said "everything that needed to be done was done to fix the power grid in Texas" when he signed the bill.

+On June 8, 2021, Governor Abbott signed two bills to address Texas's power grid, Senate Bills 2 and 3.
+SB 2 changed the number of directors on ERCOT's Board from 16 to 11 and gives the state's politicians greater influence over the board.

 The Railroad Commission then proposed a rule that would allow gas companies to claim their facilities were not prepared for winter operation and exempt themselves from weatherizing.
 This was condemned in a Senate committee hearing and replaced by a rule proposal without the opt-out provision, but it will not be finalized by winter 2022 and may not be strong enough.

 Utility prices

 To cover debt incurred due to high natural gas prices, utilities outside Texas have had to raise prices.
 Oklahoma Natural Gas is charging customers up to $7.80 per month for the next 25 years to securitize its costs of $1.4 billion during the crisis.
 The natural gas industry reaped a windfall profit of $11 billion during the crisis.
 Texas gas utilities were permitted by the Railroad Commission to issue bonds to cover what they paid to suppliers, to be paid off by customers.
 Municipal gas companies have also added surcharges to bills.

+On February 16, 2021, the Texas PUC set wholesale electricity prices at $9,000 per megawatt-hour to, according to the commission, reflect the need for an increase in electricity production for the aftermath of the winter storm.
+Because of this, Texans collectively have to pay roughly $37.7 billion in electric bills in the aftermath of the deadly winter storm.